 a.
-Federal ESA
+Federal ESA217

-The first federal ESA, called the Endangered Species Preservation Act, was passed in 1966.
+The first Federal ESA, called the Endangered Species Preservation Act, was passed in 1966.
 This law allowed the listing of only native animal species as endangered and provided limited means for the protection of species so listed.
 This Act was amended by the ESA Act of 1973.
 Principal provisions of the ESA of 1973 included:

-- 1. U.S. and foreign species lists were combined, with uniform provisions applied to both. - $2.\ \,$ Categories of "endangered" and "threatened" were defined. - 3.
-Plants and all classes of invertebrates were eligible for protection. - 4.
-All federal agencies were required to undertake programs for the conservation of endangered and threatened species, and were prohibited from authorizing, funding, or carrying out any action that would jeopardize a listed species or destroy or modify its "critical habitat." - 5.
-Broad "taking" prohibitions were applied to all endangered animal species and could be applied to threatened animals by special regulation. - 6.
-Matching federal funds were made available for states with cooperative agreements. - 7.
-Authority was given to acquire land to protect listed animals and plants. $^{214}$
+1. U.S. and foreign species lists were combined, with uniform provisions applied to both.

+$\mathbf{2}.$ Categories of "endangered" and "threatened" were defined.

+3. Plants and all classes of invertebrates were eligible for protection.

+4. All federal agencies were required to undertake programs for the conservation of endangered and threatened species, and were prohibited from authorizing, funding, or carrying out any action that would jeopardize a listed species or destroy or modify its "critical habitat."
+6. Matching federal funds were made available for states with cooperative agreements.

+7. Authority was given to acquire land to protect listed animals and plants. $^{^{\rm 218}}$
-Significant amendments to the Act were enacted in 1978, 1982, and 1988; however, the overall framework of the ESA has remained essentially unchanged.

-Section 4 requires the identification and listing of at risk species and their critical habitat.
-Section 7, which is most relevant to transportation projects, prohibits agency actions from jeopardizing listed species or adversely modifying designated critical habitat and requires agencies to undertake affirmative protection and restoration programs to conserve listed species.
-Section 9 prohibits all persons, including all federal, state and local governments, from "taking" listed species of fish and wildlife.
+Significant amendments to the Act were enacted in 1978, 1982, and 1988; however, the overall framework of the ESA has remained essentially unchanged.219 Section 4 requires the identification and listing of at risk species and their critical habitat.220 Section 7, which is most relevant to transportation projects, prohibits agency actions from jeopardizing listed species or adversely modifying designated critical habitat and requires agencies to undertake affirmative protection and restoration programs to conserve listed species.221 Section 9 prohibits all persons, including all federal, state and local governments, from "taking" listed species of fish and wildlife.222 i.

-i.
 Administration of the ESA.-The FWS in the Department of the Interior and the NMFS in the Department of Commerce share responsibility for administration of the ESA.
 Generally, NMFS deals with those species occurring in marine environments and anadromous fish, while the FWS is responsible for territorial and freshwater species and migratory birds.
 Additionally, the Animal and Plant Health Inspection Service of the Department of Agriculture oversees importation and exportation of listed terrestrial plants.